kevin-johne/react-test-posts/README.md

 # React Test

-## Solutions

-The solutions for the tasks are in the following files:

-To 1.
-Selecting user `UserDropdown` component in `src/modules/UserDropdown.tsx`

-- to make this work I implemented a context with a hook to access the current user and change the user
-- create a useFetch hook for better fetch handling, with abort of requests, loading and error states

-To 2.
-Expandable `PostCard` component in `src/modules/Post.tsx`

-- I could have used the `Collapse` component from `antd` but I decided to implement it myself

-to 3.
-Pixel perfect implementation of `SearchInput` component in `src/modules/SearchInput/SearchInput.tsx`

-- I used the `Input` component from `antd` and styled it with CSS

-to 4.
-Tests for `PostsPage` component in `src/pages/PostsPage.tsx`

-- I tested the PostsPage as it has the combination of search and posts, to validate that the search works.
-This required to mock React router, UserContext and matchMedia for Antd components, and the fetch of posts.
-I could have written more tests but I decided to keep it simple.
-- I installed a new library `@testing-library/react` to simplify the tests

-## Tasks

 We have provided a simple React application with 2 pages:

 - A “Posts” page that lists the titles of a user’s posts.